Zplusdragon/CION_ReIDZoo/README.md

 Our pre-trained models enable existing person ReID algorithms to achieve significantly better performance without bells and whistles.
 In this project, we will open-source all the code, models and dataset.
 More details can be found at our paper [Cross-video Identity Correlating for Person Re-identification Pre-training](https://neurips.cc/virtual/2024/poster/95254).

+Note:  To address the privacy concerns associated with crawling videos from the internet and the application of person ReID technology, we will implement a controlled release of our models and dataset, thereby preventing privacy violations and ensuring information security.

 ## News